How to Build a Prediction Market Platform Like Polymarket

 Platform Comparison: Polymarket vs Manifold vs Kalshi vs Zeitgeist

-Understanding how the leading platforms were built differently helps you make smarter architectural decisions from the start.
+Understanding how leading platforms were built differently helps you make smarter architectural decisions from the start.
 Each major platform made distinct trade-offs around technology, liquidity models, compliance strategy, and user acquisition.
 Here is how the four leading platforms compare in 2025.

 Polymarket